yojoots/libbitcoin-system-wiki/Dedicated-Cost-Principle.md

 There is a theory that [proof-of-work](Glossary#proof) can be made more energy efficient by introducing non-dedicated costs to the mining function.
 One such example is the [discovery of prime numbers](http://primecoin.io).
 The reason to incorporate such costs is that the resulting discoveries have presumed marketable value.
 If not there would objectively be no value in the incorporation, invalidating the theory.

-However, any cost dedicated to the production of independently-marketable value can be offset by selling that byproduct.
-By analogy, brewers can sell their grain byproducts to farmers.
+**Any cost dedicated to the production of independently-marketable value can be offset by selling that byproduct.** By analogy, brewers can sell their grain byproducts to farmers.
 This improves their efficiency by eliminating an unnecessary cost.
 So to the extent that the resulting byproduct is valuable, it is not a cost.

 Yet actual (net) costs must rise to the level of rewards, as a consequence of competition.
 Therefore the same result would be achieved by basic PoW and independent energy-consuming operations to generate the marketable products.
 As such the theory is invalid.